-Many employees and managers often feel they are the meat between the sandwich.
+Many employees and managers often feel they are the meat of the sandwich.
 It is a juggling act being in the middle when both your direct reports and peers often want different outcomes.
 This program will help you be more comfortable and valuable in your role.

 Plan of action

 Often people who perceive they are in the middle of opposing views get frustrated.
-They don"t realise that everyone is often in between opposing views.
+They don't realise that everyone is often in between opposing views.
 A prime example is your CEO.
 If you think a CEO is not stuck in the middle you are completely wrong.
 CEOs spend their careers managing various expectations and get a fair amount of dissatisfaction from angry stakeholders.
 Consider a school principal.
-School Principals walk a tightrope between employee expectations, legislative requirements and a child"s wellbeing every day.
+School Principals walk a tightrope between employee expectations, legislative requirements and a child's wellbeing every day.